rabbitmq/rabbitmq-website/site/classic-queues.md

-[Per-consumer QoS prefetch](./consumer-prefetch.html) should be preferred over global QoS prefetch, even though classic queues support both optiojs.
+[Per-consumer QoS prefetch](./consumer-prefetch.html) should be preferred over global QoS prefetch, even though classic queues support both options.
 Global QoS prefetch is a deprecated feature that will be removed in **RabbitMQ 4.0**.

 While classic queues can be declared as transient, this makes queue